 Philodendron– another easy plant to take care of!
 They like to get indirect light….too direct will burn the leaves (I have had that happen).
 Make sure to not underwater or overwater.
 I lean towards more water than less.
 I regularly mist the leaves too!

 Paper Plant– that is the larger plant in the basket with the big beautiful leaves.
 It tells you when it needs more water, the leaves start to droop.
 I water once a week but I make sure the soil really absorbs the water.
-Satin Pothos– is the one with the hanging leaves on the top right shelf.
+Lipstick Plant– is the one with the hanging leaves on the top right shelf.
 It does really well with not a ton of light, very indirect light.
 And can survive without a lot of water.
 Silver Leaf Philodendron– on the top shelf in this bust.
 They do like a lot of light and a lot of water…so don’t forget!

 Split Leaf Philodendron- one of my favorites, really easy to care for.
 It does well with indirect light.
 I have it in a large basket, with a plastic liner in the bottom.
 On the middle shelf I have a Hindu Rope Plant, one of my only plants I have bought on Etsy!
 It is doing well, and likes indirect light.
 I will say, I wish I hadn’t planted it.
 Rather, left it in the grow pot, they like better drainage.